Fresno Police release body camera video under federal court order related to 2017 death of Joseph Perez

-FRESNO, California (KSEE/KGPE) — Fresno Police on Friday released edited body camera footage and other materials to the public under a federal court order related to the 2017 death of Joseph Perez while in police custody.
+FRESNO, California (KGPE) – Fresno Police released edited body camera footage and other materials to the public Friday under a federal court order related to the 2017 death of Joseph Perez while in police custody.

 The department called the incident “a tragic loss of life under very sad circumstances” and Chief Paco Balderrama extended his heartfelt sympathies to Perez’s family on behalf of the department.